mosaic-jasondebolt/phoenix/Phoenix/README.md

 Phoenix is not a framework and it does not hide anything, which can be overwhelming for those not deeply familiar with AWS and CloudFormation.
 A good starting point would be to study the "deploy-microservice-init.sh" file, as this is the file used to bootstrap a Phoenix project.
 When this script is invoked, over 30 CloudFormation stacks are created for your Phoenix project.

+### AWS is LEGO, and Phoenix is just a set of instructions to build microservice LEGO castles.

 ## Phoenix Overview
 A Phoenix microservice is a Git repository with a "Phoenix" subdirectory.
 This Phoenix subdirectory includes the following file types: